primaza/primazactl/README.md

     - only set if the cluster on which primaza main installed is in a different kubeconfig file from the one set using the `--kubeconfig` option.
 - `--primaza-clustername MAIN_CLUSTERNAME`
     - only set if cluster on which primaza main is installed is different from the one set using the `--clustername` option.
+- `--main-namespace MAIN_NAMESPACE`
+    - Namespace of primaza-main.
+    - Default is `primaza-system`.

 ## Worker create application namespace command

 Notes:
 - requires primaza worker join to be completed.
-- namespace created will be `primaza-application`
-  - Not currently supported to use a different name.

 ### Worker create application-namespace help
 ```